-How the Terror Management Theory Helps Explain the Current Political Circus
+How the Terror Management Theory Helps Explain the MAGA Movement

 0

-[sgmb id=”2″] One reason why the current presidential election campaigning has brought out the worst in American politics and journalism and focused extreme attention on the deficiencies of the nation’s justice and economic systems, is certainly due to the rise of the Tea Party, the 2007 recession, Congressional ineptitude and the reality that Americans now get the best government money can buy.
+One reason the current presidential election campaigning has brought out the worst in American politics and journalism and focused extreme attention on the deficiencies of the nation’s justice and economic systems is undoubtedly the rise of the Tea Party, the 2007 recession, Congressional ineptitude, and the reality that Americans now get the best government money can buy.

-But there is also a little-known psychological theory that does a good job of explaining the rise of nationalism and American jingoism that is hard-wired into our individual cognitive abilities and intelligence.
-This process is common to all humans and is based on the looming and terrifying awareness that we will all die someday.
+However, there is also a little-known psychological theory that does an excellent job of explaining the rise of nationalism and American jingoism, which is hard-wired into our cognitive abilities and intelligence.
+This process is standard for all humans and is based on the looming and terrifying awareness that we will all die someday.

 Monkey from 2001

-The Terror Management Theory (TMT) was developed by cultural anthropologist Ernest Becker to help explain issues dealing with what happens when our own self-awareness is confronted with the inevitability of our own mortality and vulnerabilities.
-TMT develops unconsciously and works at a number of different psychological levels.
-However, in a society when the level of uncertainty and fear become very great, people tend to look for collective psychological protection by adhering to a shared cultural view of beliefs shared by individuals and groups.
+Cultural anthropologist Ernest Becker developed the Terror Management Theory (TMT) to help explain what happens when our self-awareness is confronted with the inevitability of our mortality and vulnerabilities.
+TMT develops unconsciously and works at several different psychological levels.
+However, when uncertainty and fear become very significant, people tend to seek collective psychological protection by adhering to a shared cultural view of beliefs individuals and groups share.

 With this as a backdrop to explaining the current scary political environment, TMT produces some outcomes that are especially relevant to the contemporary scene.